cerebral/cerebral/packages/docs/content/getting-real/06_connecting-to-components.en.md

 )
 ```

 When Cerebral connects to a component it will take control of its rendering.
-When one of its state dependencies updates, or some parent component passes in some new props, it will rerender.
+When one of its state dependencies updates, or some parent component passes in some new props, it will render again.